Application Modernization: Its Importance and How to Approach It

 In addition, with application modernization, you can now create new business value from existing systems.
 However, the process of legacy modernization is a complex one and it can take several months, or even years, to migrate to a new, modern platform.
 This is because of the issues and challenges in modernizing legacy systems.
 What are these issues and challenges?

 Issues and Challenges in Modernizing Legacy Systems

-While it can be hard to part with legacy hardware or software that you have gotten used to, eventually you have no choice but to modernize your legacy system.
+While it can be hard to part with legacy hardware or software that you are getting.
+Eventually, you have no choice but to modernize your legacy system.
 While modernizing legacy systems is a good thought, it can be a bit of a challenge.
-This is especially true if your legacy system has existed for more than a decade.
-While you try to carry out the modernization process, you are likely to come across several challenges and issues.
+However, this is especially true if your legacy system has existed for more than a decade.
+While you try to carry out the modernization process.
+Whereas, you are likely to come across several challenges and issues.
 Following are some of the most common challenges and issues in modernizing a legacy system:

-- Legacy systems feature an outdated program or platform, and this can make it difficult for IT to migrate the data to more recent platform.
+- Legacy systems feature an outdated program or platform.
+Also, this can make it difficult for IT to migrate the data to a more recent platform.
 Often, streamlining the modernization process requires a new set of equipment and training sessions that teach about the new platform.

 - Costing you both time and money, application modernization can be an expensive exercise.
 You need to make significant investments and dedicate a considerable amount of your time to modernize a critical legacy system.
 A complex legacy system could take years to modernize, and then there’s the risk of encountering unforeseen circumstances in the process.

 As stated earlier, application modernization can be a complex process.
 The degree of difficulty varies based on the modernization approach you use.
 There are several approaches to application modernization and you need to choose one that is right for your company’s needs and goals.
 To help you make a good decision, the following are the most common approaches to application modernization with their pros and cons.

 Pros and Cons